 What do patients need to know?

 - Sometimes a DCP needs to refer a patient to a dentist.
 A DCP will explain the reasons for the referral and ask the patient for consent to refer.
 The reasons for the referral, and the patient’s consent or refusal, are noted in the patient’s clinical records.
-If the patient declines to see a dentist, the DCP will use their clinical experience and judgement to decide whether to continue to offer direct access to that patient.
-In any further treatment sessions, the patient will confirm in writing that they do not wish to see a dentist.
-The DCP will discuss the patient’s future care with the dentist.
+If the patient declines to see a dentist, the DCP will use their clinical experience and judgement to decide whether to continue to offer direct access or treatment to that patient.

 What is the difference between a dental therapist and a dental hygienist?

 Dental hygienists are trained to carry out clinical examinations and oral cancer screening.
 Hygienists assess the health of your gums, providing preventative oral care advice.
-They work to prevent and treat gum disease with scaling, polishing and root care to remove hard deposits and plaque.
+They work to prevent and treat gum disease with scaling and polishing to remove hard deposits and plaque.
 Oral care advice can include demonstrating correct flossing and brushing, as well as other oral hygiene techniques according to your personal requirements.
 They also offer dietary advice and other information, such as how to give up smoking.
 Research shows that patients who regularly visit the hygienist suffer from fewer dental problems in the long term.

-Dental therapists are able to carry out all the duties of a hygienist and can also complete simple restorations (fillings) on both adults and children.
-They can take x-rays, provide intra and extra oral assessments, complete more complex restorations on children’s teeth, and also extract primary teeth.
+Dental therapists may carry out all the duties of a hygienist and are also trained to complete restorations (fillings) on both adults and children.
+They can take x-rays, provide intra and extra oral assessments, complete more complex treatments on children’s teeth, and also extract primary teeth.
 Therapists also offer emergency temporary replacements of crowns and fillings, thereby helping patients access treatment when they need it.